AMacumber/D4G_BCGO_Engagement/Step_00_ReadMe.md

 # Project: **Engagement Journeys (June Refresh)**

 ## Description
-We will use Alluvial/Sankey diagrams to show how members engagement (visits per week) levels change over time.
+We will use Sankey diagrams to show how members engagement (visits per week) levels change over time.
 These will be organised by two perspectives: a member's first five years and by age categories (Junior, Intermediate, Senior).

 The goal is to highlight 'groups of members' that would be of interest to the client.
 This interest could be due to the loss (or churn) of members or an increase in engagement levels.